bahrus/trans-render/README.md

     },
 ```

-"*" is a match for all css elements.
+The expression "\*" is a match for all css elements.
 What this is saying is "for any element regardless of css-matching characteristics, continue processing its first child (Select => querySelector('*')).
 This, combined with the default setting to match all the next siblings means that, for a "sparse" template with very few pockets of dynamic data, you will be doing a lot more processing than needed, as every single HTMLElement node will be checked for a match.
 But for initial, pre-optimization work, this transform rule can be a convenient way to get things done more quickly.

 At this point, only a synchronous workflow is provided (except when piercing into ShadowDOM).